PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Peak season: October-November during migration

-• Also good in spring (March-May)
+• Also productive in spring (March-May)

 Black Drum Often overlooked but plentiful: